nabeel-oz/qlik-py-tools/docs/README.md

 ## Installation

+This installation requires Internet access.
+To install this SSE on a machine without Internet access refer to the [offline installation guide](../offline-install).

 1. Get Python from [here](https://www.python.org/downloads/release/python-368/).
 Make sure you get the 64 bit version.
 Remember to select the option to add Python to your PATH environment variable.

 2. You'll also need a recent C++ compiler as this is a requirement for the `pystan` library used by `fbprophet`.
 One option is to use [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 If you are having trouble finding the correct installer try [this direct link](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15).
 An alternative is to use the `mingw-w64` compiler as described in the [PyStan documentation](http://pystan.readthedocs.io/en/latest/windows.html).